Aplus Framework Docs

 }); // static

-Note that when this function is set the response body will be set to an empty string.
+Note that when these functions are set the Response body will be set as an empty string.

 Client